Return to Photo Gallery

 A First Glance at Sunday’s Readings

-A Note on Today’s Readings The Second Sunday of Easter — Year C
+A Note on Today’s Readings Trinity Sunday: The First Sunday after Pentecost—Year C

 In this section